 Jerry Rubin, President and Chief Executive Officer

 Jerry Rubin is President and Chief Executive Officer of JVS.
 He is responsible for the overall direction and management of the organization, and leads its Leadership Team.
 His responsibilities include setting and leading the strategic direction of the organization, senior staff leadership development, leading organizational innovations, leading development efforts and financial growth, outreach to external constituencies and strategic partnerships, innovations in branding and marketing, and Board relations.
-He recently marked his tenth year at JVS, leading the agency through its growth from a $7 million organization to its current budget of $14 million.

 Karin Blum, Chief Development Officer

 Karin is responsible for leading the overall development strategy and function at JVS, working closely with the CEO, Board of Directors and senior staff.
 Previously, Karin was Senior Director of Development at Boston Children’s Museum, where she managed all aspects of individual giving, as well as the Museum’s membership programs.
 Her fundraising experience includes positions at Massachusetts College of Art and Design, Lesley University and Harvard Hillel.
 She serves on the board of Association of Fundraising Professionals – Massachusetts Chapter (AFP), has held volunteer positions with Women in Development and Council for Advancement and Support of Education, and has been a member of Planned Giving Group of New England.